byui-cse/cse212-csharp/docs/lesson07/prepare.md

 <!--- Figure 9-->
 {% include image.html url="linked_list_remove_middle.jpg"
 description="Shows a doubly linked list made up of 5 nodes with values of 8, 12, 31, 15, and 4.
-The two step process to remove the node with 31 (called the CURRENT NODE): 1) Set the PREV of the node after the CURRENT NODE (15) to the node before the CURRENT NODE (12); 2) Set the NEXT of the node before the CURRENT NODE to the node after the CURRENT NODE." caption="Remove from the Middle from the Linked List"
+The two step process to remove the node with 31 (called the CURRENT NODE): 1) Set the PREV of the node after the CURRENT NODE (15) to the node before the CURRENT NODE (12); 2) Set the NEXT of the node before the CURRENT NODE to the node after the CURRENT NODE." caption="Remove from the middle of the Linked List"
 %}

 ## Accessing from a Linked List